 At least 18 credit hours of course work must be in courses numbered 600 and above (excluding PACS 695).
 Normally, only 3 credits of Directed Reading and Research (PACS 699) can be used to satisfy the focus requirement.
 Students earn 6 credits of Master’s Project (PACS 695) for their work on the MA portfolio.

 Performance, Creative Writing, Artwork, and Multimedia Options

 Innovative approaches to knowledge production are encouraged.
 MA projects (thesis or MA portfolio) must include a substantial analytical, text-based component, but can incorporate elements of performance (eg, dance, theater), creative writing (eg, fiction or poetry), artwork (eg, painting, photography), or multimedia (eg, video, audio, digital media).
 Students intending to include performance, creative writing, artwork, or multimedia components must satisfy the MA committee that they have or will acquire the appropriate proficiencies.
 The issue of proficiency should be addressed in the project proposal with reference to relevant course work, academic background, or prior experience.
-Performances must be supervised by members of the MA committee, fully rehearsed, and videotaped for submission, along with the written component, to the center and, in the case of theses, to UH Graduate Division.
+Performances must be supervised by members of the MA committee, fully rehearsed, and videotaped for submission, along with the written component, to the department and, in the case of theses, to UH Graduate Division.

 All MA students form a three-person committee to supervise their work and evaluate the thesis or MA portfolio products.
 UH Graduate Division requires that committee members be UH Mānoa graduate faculty, although students can petition for exceptions to this rule.
-The chair and at least one other member should be members of the core or affiliate faculty of the Center for Pacific Islands Studies.
+The chair and at least one other member should be members of the core or affiliate faculty of the Department of Pacific Islands Studies.
 Students normally form the committee toward the end of their first year in residence, or after they have prepared a comprehensive thesis or MA portfolio proposal.